Security, trading fees, tradable assets and more

 In terms of education, Interactive Brokers houses educational videos and trading tutorials.
 They have various trading tools such as stock and other screeners, tools and calculators, news section, charting, third-party research, and more.
 With all these, Interactive Brokers is can be a bit daunting, but once you get used to the platform there is a lot to be discovered.

 Interactive Brokers is a global investment and trading platform that is available in virtually all countries of the world.
 At the moment, Interactive Brokers can be accessed in all parts of the world.
+If this review doesn’t answer to all your questions, you can discover more about other valuable stock trading platforms in our comprehensive guide.

 Interactive Brokers are regulated by some of the major regulatory agencies in the world.
 In the US, Interactive brokers are authorised and regulated by the Securities and Exchange Commission (SEC).
 In the UK, they are regulated by the Financial Conduct Authority (FCA).
 In addition to these two major regulators, Interactive Brokers is also under the authorisation of regulators in Japan, Canada, India, Hong Kong, and Australia.
 Interactive Brokers is also listed on NASDAQ, which boosts its reputation as a trustworthy broker and comes with its own set of financial requirements.